clenox/opentpl-module-python/README.md

 The following are in order of the steps you'll need to follow to get started.

--- Associate A New KasaSmart Account
+-- Associate A New Kasa Account

-  This is how you register a KasaSmart account for the first time to get access to it.
-This only needs to be done once.
+  This is how you register a Kasa account for the first time to get access to it.
+It only needs to be done once.

   KasaSmart_password is the password associated with the uuid.
 These credentials are securely stored and used only when needed (for access key rotation, which is performed        automatically).